marconioz/sparta/README.md

 <img src="hard_spheres_lump.png" width="555"/>

-The last picture shows how just 3 components among dozens --- constructed by a manifold learning technique called Umap, are enough to capture the geometrical information, continuously as a function the system's parameter (in this example packing fraction).
+The last picture shows how just 3 components among dozens --- constructed by a manifold learning technique called Umap, are enough to capture the geometrical information, continuously as a function the system's parameter (in this example packing fraction, shown in the colorscale as class_id).
+As one would expect, the variability of shapes signatures are fatter around the midrange .50 for packing fraction.

 <img src="umap_hard_spheres.png" width="555"/>